Understanding herb plant stages

-Knowing about the different cannabis plant growth stages is very important for cultivators so they can provide the proper nutrients, light, pruning, and harvesting at the right time to get the most and best buds out of each harvest.
-However, even if you don’t grow cannabis at home, learning about the cannabis plant life cycle will give you a deeper understanding and appreciation for the green goddess.
+Knowing about the different plant growth stages is very important for 420 cultivators so they can provide the proper nutrients, light, pruning, and harvesting at the right time to get the most and best buds out of each harvest.
+However, even if you don’t grow at home, learning about the plant life cycle will give you a deeper understanding and appreciation for the green goddess.

-Cannabis plants typically take between 3 to 8 months from seed to harvest.
-The wide range depends on many factors, though the cannabis strain makes one of the biggest differences in terms of growing time.
-Cannabis clones, which are started from a cutting, or growing an autoflower cannabis strain will shorten the total time it will take the marijuana plant to grow.
+Herb plants typically take between 3 to 8 months from seed to harvest.
+The wide range depends on many factors, though the strain makes one of the biggest differences in terms of growing time.
+Clones, which are started from a cutting, or growing an autoflower strain will shorten the total time it will take the plant to grow.
 Clones are considered seedlings and will only have three stages of growth.
 Another factor is if you have an outdoor or indoor grow.
 Since the environment is controlled when growing indoors, cultivators are able to force the plant into the flowering stage by altering the light.
 Those growing outdoors will need this to happen naturally with the seasons.

 Flowering is the last stage before harvest!
 If not using an autoflower strain, growers will need to force their plants into the flowering stage when the time is right.
 This is done by altering the photoperiod to 12 hours of light and 12 hours of darkness.
 The period of darkness is key for flowering to take place.
 Now you will begin to see the resinous trichome covered buds develop.
 The flowering stage is broken up into three substages: flower initiation, mid-flowering, late-flowering.
 These correspond with pre-flowers (flower initiation), when the plant ceases to grow and puts all its energy into producing flowers (mid-flowering), and finally an increase in sticky trichomes (late-flowering).
 Check the color of the pistils and trichomes to know when to harvest.
 The flowering stage takes anywhere from eight to 11 weeks.

-Celebrate your new knowledge about the cannabis plant growth stages, by stocking up on smoking products.
+Celebrate your new knowledge about the plant growth stages, by stocking up on smoking products.
 Our online smoke shop has the best selection of cool bongs, glass pipes, dab rigs, rolling papers, vaporizers, e-rigs, herb grinders, bong bowls, and more!